 The skin is our largest organ.
-It serves the primary purpose of keeping precious elements and nutrients inside the body and preventing harmful substances (and potentially infectious organisms) from entering.
-It is made up of several layers and has its own immune system — much more complex than just a physical shield.
+It's primary purpose is keeping precious elements and nutrients inside the body, and harmful substances (and potentially infectious organisms) outside it.
+Much more complicated than a shield, the skin has several layers and its own immune system .
 Collagen and elastin are the primary proteins that give skin its structure and elasticity.
 When these begin to become depleted, signs of aging appear.

-Beauty truly comes from within.
-What we put in (or on) our bodies will significantly affect how we appear on the outside.
+It's what's inside that counts.
+What we put in (or on) our bodies will significantly affect our appearance.
 Below are some of the best things you can do to promote healthy and lustrous skin.

-Increasing your water intake is paramount to promote clear and beautiful skin.
-Aim to drink 64 ounces of water daily to boost detoxification and help skin cells be robust and result in a more youthful appearance.
-Adding fresh fruit, and/or lemon juice can help add some flavor and make you more likely to drink enough water throughout the day.
+Increasing your water intake is paramount to clear and beautiful skin.
+Aim to drink 64 ounces of water daily to boost detoxification and promote a more youthful appearance.
+Adding fresh fruit and/or lemon juice to your watercan help add some flavor and make you more likely to drink enough throughout the day.

-We can increase antioxidants, substances that remove or inactivate the free radicals, through eating an abundance of healthy colorful vegetables, fruits and certain herbs and spices.
-The brighter and more colorful a plant is, the more likely it has lots of these antioxidant phytochemicals.
+It's the best way to get your antioxidants while nourishing and protecting skin cells.
+We can increase antioxidants—substances that remove or inactivate dangerous free radicals—through eating an abundance of healthy colorful vegetables, fruits, and certain herbs and spices.
+The brighter and more colorful a plant is, the more likely it is to have have important antioxidant phytochemicals.

 If your hands are frequently in water or you suffer from dry hands, try using a thick ointment or cream under cotton gloves overnight to help relieve the dryness.
 When using rubber gloves, wear cotton gloves underneath, to avoid irritation.